Skip to main content

 System Overview

 Trinity provides a real-time operational layer for monitoring, managing, and interacting with your agent fleet.
-The Dashboard, Operating Room, and monitoring systems give operators full visibility into agent activity, health, and collaboration.
+The Dashboard, Operations page, and monitoring systems give operators full visibility into agent activity, health, and collaboration.

 Architecture Diagram